eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 If you need to implement your own configurations, open the admx file (located at C:\windows\policydefintions) and locate the policy and the corresponding element you want to configure and follow the <enabled/><data id="config_id" values="value_you_want"/> syntax.

 # Importing
-To import a profile, use this Powershell Script: https://github.com/eneerge/Azure-Intune-Export-DeviceConfiguration-Decrypts/blob/main/DeviceConfiguration_Import_FromJSON.ps1
+To import a profile:
+1. Download this Powershell Script: https://github.com/eneerge/Azure-Intune-Export-DeviceConfiguration-Decrypts/blob/main/DeviceConfiguration_Import_FromJSON.ps1
-The above script supports unicode which is required to import the profile correctly.
-The ones provided by Microsoft do not support unicode, but unicode is required in order to configure some policies.
+2. Download the JSON configuration file in this repository
+3. Run the powershell script
+4. Enter the location to the JSON file wheb prompted

 # Importing requirements
 You need the AzureAD powershell module.
 Run this from an administrative powershell console: